 Prereq: Successful completion of each of the following: Passed Algebra 1B with a 65% or higher; Passed the Algebra 1 Regents Exam with a 65% or higher; Must have teacher recommendation; and Department Approval.

-This course is a one-year course which culminates in a New York State Geometry Regents examination, administered in June.
-This is a course designed to ensure that students are becoming college and career ready.
+This course is a one-year course that culminates in a local final exam, administered in June.
+This is a course designed to ensure that students are becoming college and career-ready.
 The course will study 2-dimensional and 3-dimensional space through the use of inductive reasoning.
 The course will also cover topics such as congruent triangles, right triangle trigonometry, coordinate geometry, and circle geometry.
-This course will follow the curriculum defined by the Common Core Learning Standards for Geometry with a focus on the applied concepts of geometry.
+This course will focus on the applied concepts of geometry.